 What is Airbnb?

-Well, that is how it was in the beginning.
-I’ve been using Airbnb since probably 2011, 2012 and my experiences back then were very different from more recent Airbnb experiences.
+I’ve been using Airbnb since around 2012.
+My experiences back then were very different from more recent Airbnb experiences.
 One of my first Airbnb experiences was in Krakow, Poland.
-It was a Polish woman who had recently moved to Paris and she was just renting out her apartment for the rest of her lease.
+The place was owned a Polish woman who had recently moved to Paris and was just renting out her apartment for the rest of her lease.
 Her mom was the one who showed us in and it was a really cute place.
 The owner had left a little booklet of all her favorite places in the area, and overall it was a very nice and warm experience.
-But more recently, it’s just has become just a way to make money.
+But more recently, Airbnb has just has become just a way to make money.

-Before we go any further, we want to be very clear that we’re not demonizing Airbnb.
-The things we’re gonna talk about, there’re many different reasons for why Airbnb has become problematic and it’s a complex issue.
+Before we go any further, we want to be very clear that we’re not demonizing Airbnb or people who use it.
+There are many different reasons for why Airbnb has become problematic and it’s a complex issue.
 That being said, we have a lot of problems with how Airbnb has played out.

 What is the Airbnb Effect?